moroz/moroz.dev/content/blog/ios/learning-ios-and-swift-day-eighteen.md

 }
 ```

-## Project update: Ngöndro Counter
+## Project update: Ngöndro Tracker

-I have applied the lessons learned from the tutorial to my side project, Ngöndro Counter.
+I have applied the lessons learned from the tutorial to my side project, Ngöndro Tracker.
 As a reminder to readers unfamiliar with Tibetan Buddhism, _ngöndro_ (Tibetan: སྔོན་འགྲོ།, Chinese: 四不共加行) is a set of four meditation practices performed by practicioners of Tibetan Buddhism.
 Each of the practices contains a certain mantra or exercise that is repeated multiple times during each meditation session.
 In order to complete the four practices, the practitioner must accumulate 111,111 repetitions of each practice.